PeachyDB-Inc/PeachyDB/README.md

 - **24.38)** Larger clusters are better handled by larger AWS instances since they have more vCPUs to handle more load.
 - **24.39)** Write queries have completely different latency behavior compared to read queries.
 It may be better to separate client threads that issue write queries from those that issue read queries.
 - **24.40)** The number of client threads you can effectively utilize is also determined by whether your workload is primarily I/O bound or CPU bound.
 - **24.41)** If you overload a small AWS client instance with too many threads, the threads will start thrashing locally and severely degrade the performance of the client.
 Follow the guidelines provided with the example to avoid such a situation.
-To check CPU utilization on the client, 'escape' from the docker client container (Ctrl-p, Ctrl-q), run `top` to check the AWS instance kind and determine how many vCPUs are available.
+To check CPU utilization on the client, run `top` to check the AWS instance kind and determine how many vCPUs are available.
 Additionally, hit Ctrl-C to the client and check the transaction throughput; if it is not high enough per thread and any support bundles from the servers also indicate that the servers are not hitting high throughput, then there may be a need for multiple client machines with fewer threads.

 - **24.42)** If your query performance has degraded, it is most likely due to some node not being online.
 One way to check this is to keep track of QPS, and if you see a significant degradation, check if the members are all online or if something else is going on with some node.
 Query timeouts can also happen when the leader node restarts, electing a new leader.